teamshares/shoelace/docs/pages/components/input.md

   **Help Text, Label Tooltip, or Context Note?**

   - Use **Help Text** to communicate instructions or requirements for filling in the input without errors
-  - Use the **Label Tooltip** to provide helpful but non-essential instructions or examples to guide the user when filling in the input.
-Users might choose not to view the tooltip content, so don't put any essential information there.
+  - Use the **Label Tooltip** to provide helpful but non-essential instructions or examples to guide people when filling in the input.
+People might choose not to view the tooltip content, so don't put any essential information there.
-  - Use the **Context Note** to provide secondary contextual data, especially dynamic data, that would help the user when filling in the input
+  - Use the **Context Note** to provide secondary contextual data, especially dynamic data, that would help people when filling in the input
-  - Help text is generally the best way to add hints or instructions to help users fill in the input for most use cases
+  - Help text is generally the best way to add hints or instructions to help people fill in the input for most use cases
   - If you think you need to use the Label Tooltip or Context Note, first consider whether the same information would work as help text if it were shorter or presented differently
 ---